About planning enforcement

 Dealing with high hedges

-The Planning Enforcement Team can also consider complaints relating to High Hedges providing that they meet the relevant criteria of Part 8 of the Anti-Social Behaviour Act 2003.
+The Planning Compliance Team can also consider complaints relating to High Hedges providing that they meet the relevant criteria of Part 8 of the Anti-Social Behaviour Act 2003.
 However, the City Council does charge a fee for dealing with these types of complaints.
 If you require more information on this subject please read our High Hedges pages.